 China Launches Shenzhou 23, Plans Yearlong Space Station Stay

-China launched the Shenzhou 23 spacecraft Sunday night, May 24, 2026, from the Jiuquan Satellite Launch Center in northwestern China.[1]
+China launched the Shenzhou 23 spacecraft Sunday night, May 24, 2026, from the Jiuquan Satellite Launch Center in northwestern China, carrying three astronauts, one slated for about a year aboard Tiangong to study long-duration spaceflight.[1]

-The mission crew is commander Zhu Yangzhu, along with Zhang Zhiyuan and Lai Ka-ying (also identified as Li Jiaying).[2]
-Lai Ka-ying was born and raised in Hong Kong and holds a doctoral degree in computer forensics.[2]
-She is the first astronaut from Hong Kong.[2]
-Shenzhou 23 will conduct dozens of science and application projects and will perform an in-orbit crew rotation with the Shenzhou 21 team.[2]
+The crew is commander Zhu Yangzhu, Zhang Zhiyuan and Lai Ka-ying, who was born and raised in Hong Kong, holds a doctoral degree in computer forensics and is the territory's first astronaut.[1]
+Shenzhou 23 will carry out dozens of science and application projects and perform an in-orbit crew rotation with the Shenzhou 21 team, which has been on Tiangong for more than 200 days.[1]

 📌 Key Facts

-- The Shenzhou 23 spacecraft launched Sunday night, May 24, 2026 (Central), from the Jiuquan Satellite Launch Center in northwestern China.
+- Shenzhou 23 launched Sunday night, May 24, 2026, from the Jiuquan Satellite Launch Center in northwestern China with three astronauts aboard (Shenzhou 23).

-- Lai Ka-ying was born and raised in Hong Kong, holds a doctoral degree in computer forensics, and is the first astronaut from Hong Kong.
+- The crew is commander Zhu Yangzhu, Zhang Zhiyuan and Lai Ka-ying (also reported as Li Jiaying); Lai, born and raised in Hong Kong, holds a doctoral degree in computer forensics and is the first astronaut from Hong Kong (Lai Ka-ying).

-- One of the three Shenzhou 23 astronauts is scheduled to remain aboard the Tiangong space station for about one year to “explore human adaptability and performance limits” in long-duration spaceflight.
+- One of the three Shenzhou 23 astronauts is scheduled to remain aboard the Tiangong space station for about one year to study human adaptability and performance limits in long‑duration spaceflight (Tiangong space station).

-- An earlier emergency Shenzhou mission returned a team of astronauts who had been stranded on Tiangong after a damaged spacecraft last year.
+- An earlier emergency Shenzhou mission last year returned a team that had been stranded on Tiangong because of a damaged spacecraft (emergency Shenzhou mission).

 Follow how coverage of this story developed over time